monteirocamis/monteirocamis/README.md

 - I also have knowledge in **3D modeling and 3D printing**
-- 🔭 I’m solving problems in Front-end development at [ Poliedro ](https://www.poliedroeducacao.com.br/), internship at [ Avanade Brasil ](https://www.avanade.com/pt-br) and Co-Founder [ codivas ](https://www.codivas.com.br/)
+- 🔭 I’m making beautiful web pages with Front-end development at [ Poliedro ](https://www.poliedroeducacao.com.br/), internship at [ Avanade Brasil ](https://www.avanade.com/pt-br) and Co-Founder [ codivas ](https://www.codivas.com.br/)
 - 🌱 I’m a bachelor student of **Computer Science** with **scientific research in IoT**
 - 👯 I’m looking to impact lifes with **Creative code**
 - ⚡ Fun fact I used to be a  **[ sustainable designer](https://www.instagram.com/monteirocamis) specialist**